Teinc3/Vox-Populi/README.md

 ## TODO
 ### Active
 - Add setup screens for "create" command for Elections (includes buttons to adjust term limits/lengths, or toggle certain options for DD)
-- Move schemas to its own subdirectory under `src`
 - Complete function to process our own permission system into discord permissions

 ### Future